Family honor: Hispanic countries and culture

 Looking at the Hispanic community, similar to many of the countries mentioned above, elders are seen as wise and are to be shown respect from other family members.
 Family members turn to elders for help regularly, and when a family member falls ill wisdom on what should be done to care for the ill family member is searched for within the elders of the family.

 Men are the dominant figures within their households and embody a decisive, authoritative role.
 Contrary to popular belief, women hold as much weight within their homes as their husbands.
 They are the matriarchs of the family, and the family's health and stability relies on the mother.
 Although they need to be protected, women are cherished within their families as important figures.

 Hispanic families strongly display their emotions towards one another.
 Family members show that they care and love one another through taking care of each other.
 They search for reinforcement and support within their own homes more often than they would in today's society.
 The Hispanic culture has what is called Curanderismo.
 This is a system in which families consult the help of a religious figure called a curandero who gives medical, psychological, and social advice.
 Families make offerings unto the curandero such as money, candle lighting, creating metal or wooden offerings (shaped in the form of the body part in need of healing), etc.

 Many families believe that all personal or familial issues should be kept within the home.
 The Hispanic culture values modesty for all individuals including males and children in addition to females who are historically expected to behave in a modest fashion.
 Family members that suffer from mental illnesses are reluctant to inform their family members of this information in fear that their family members will criticize them.

-In the aspect of childbirth, men are required to wait until after the mother has had birth and dressed in a decent manner to visit his wife and newborn child.
+In the aspect of childbirth, men are required to wait until after the mother has given birth and dressed in a decent manner to visit his wife and newborn child.
 Mothers typically accompany the new mother during birth.
 Much like the American culture, Hispanic women take time to rest after childbirth, but traditionally they returned to heavier labor jobs as opposed to jobs normally held by women within society.